Daily readings

 Friday, January 2, 2026

 Saints Basil the Great and Gregory Nazianzen, Bishops and Doctors.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Basil the Great and Gregory Nazianzen, Bishops and Doctors